-- the child's best interests are paramount a) - b) defining when a child is in need of protection - information about children that is otherwise confidential may (or in some cases, c) must) be disclosed, e.g. to officers in other departments, in circumstates set out in the CCSA.
-Such exchanges of information are protected from criminal, civil and professional liability. - d) the CEO's responsibilities towards children in his/her ca epending on the basis of his/her authority - and duties to particular the CEO can delegate his/her powers e) - f) the CEO can make inquiries regarding unborn children in sertain circumstances, and can take certain actions to safeguard heir wellbeing once born.
+- a) the child's best interests are paramount - b) defining when a child is in need of protection - c) information about children that is otherwise confidential may (or in some cases, must) be disclosed, e.g. to officers in other departments, in circumstances set out in the CCSA.
+Such exchanges of information are protected from criminal, civil and professional liability. - d) the CEO's responsibilities towards children in his/her care vary depending on the basis of his/her authority - e) the CEO can delegate his/her powers and duties to particular officers - f) the CEO can make inquiries regarding unborn children in certain circumstances, and can take certain actions to safeguard their wellbeing once born.

-These provisions are detailed furting the 'mature minor' principle.
+These provisions are detailed further below, as well as the 'mature minor' principle.

-a) Best interests of the aramowit - Section 8
+a) Best interests of the child are paramount - Section 8

-In performing a function or exercising a vower under the CCSA, a person, the Court or the State Administrative an must regard the child's best interests as the paramount consideration (s the CCSA) the best interests of the child, the following In determining (for factors plust be taken into account (s.8):
+In performing a function or exercising a power under the CCSA, a person, the Court or the State Administrative Tribunal must regard the child's best interests as the paramount consideration (s.7 CCSA).

+In determining (for the purposes of the CCSA) the best interests of the child, the following factors must be taken into account (s.8):

-- ne need to protect the child from harm - spacity of the child's parents to protect the child from harm (b) - the capacity of the child's parents, or of any other person, to provide for the (c) child's needs - (d) the nature of the child's relationship with the child's parents, siblings and other relatives and with any other people who are significant in the child's life - the attitude to the child, and to parental responsibility, demonstrated by the (e) child's parents - (f) any wishes or views expressed by the child, having regard to the child's age and level of understanding in determining the weight to be given to those wishes or views
+- (a) the need to protect the child from harm - (b) the capacity of the child's parents to protect the child from harm - (c) the capacity of the child's parents, or of any other person, to provide for the child's needs - (d) the nature of the child's relationship with the child's parents, siblings and other relatives and with any other people who are significant in the child's life - (e) the attitude to the child, and to parental responsibility, demonstrated by the child's parents - (f) any wishes or views expressed by the child, having regard to the child's age and level of understanding in determining the weight to be given to those wishes or views

-- (g) the importance of continuity and stability in the child's living arrangements and the likely effect on the child of disruption of those living arrangements, including separation from - (i) the child's parents or - (ii) a sibling or other relative of the child or - (iii) a carer or any other person (including a child) with whom the child is, or has recently been, living or - (iv) any other person who is significant in the child's life - the need for the child to maintain contact with the child's parents, sibling and other relatives and with any other people who are significant in the child's life - (i) the child's age, maturity, sex, sexuality, background and language - the child's cultural, ethnic or religious identity (including any need to maintain a connection with the lifestyle, culture and traditions of Aboriginal people or Torres Strait Islanders) - (k) the child's physical, emotional, intellectual spiritual, developmental and educational needs - (I) any other relevant characteristics of the child - (m) the likely effect on the child or any change in the child's circumstances.
+- (g) the importance of continuity and stability in the child's living arrangements and the likely effect on the child of disruption of those living arrangements, including separation from - (i) the child's parents or - (ii) a sibling or other relative of the child or - (iii) a carer or any other person (including a child) with whom the child is, or has recently been, living or - (iv) any other person who is significant in the child's life - (h) the need for the child to maintain contact with the child's parents, siblings and other relatives and with any other people who are significant in the child's life - (i) the child's age, maturity, sex, sexuality, background and language - the child's cultural, ethnic or religious identity (including any need to maintain a connection with the lifestyle, culture and traditions of Aboriginal people or Torres Strait Islanders) - (k) the child's physical, emotional, intellectual, spiritual, developmental and educational needs - (I) any other relevant characteristics of the child - (m) the likely effect on the child of any change in the child's circumstances.

-The above list is not intended to be exhausive, other matters may be taken into account as relevant b) Principle of Child participation - section 10 c) Child is need of protection Section 28
+The above list is not intended to be exhaustive; other matters may be taken into account as relevant b) Principle of Child participation - section 10 c) Child in need of protection - Section 28

-Where decisions made under the CCSA are likely to have significant impact on a child's life, that child is to be give phiormation relevant to that decision as well as opportunities to express their ways and wishes which must be taken into accfount as the decision is made.
+Where decisions made under the CCSA are likely to have significant impact on a child's life, that child is to be given information relevant to that decision as well as opportunities to express their views and wishes, which must be taken into accfount as the decision is made.
 Communications must be tailored to the child's age and level of understanding.